 (2) Mr. Tessler's base salary of €501,270 is denominated and paid in Euros (EUR) and is unchanged from 2016 to 2017.
-The salary shown in this table and throughout the proxy statement is Mr. Tessler's annual base salary converted to U.S. dollars (USD) at an exchange rate for 2017 of 1.1941 USD per EUR, as of December 31, 2017.
+The salary shown in this table and throughout this Form 10-K/A is Mr. Tessler's annual base salary converted to U.S. dollars (USD) at an exchange rate for 2017 of 1.1941 USD per EUR, as of December 31, 2017.

-Compensation should reinforce our business objectives and
+Compensation should reinforce our business objectives and values

-- Reward contributions and leadership that increase profit, revenue, operating cash flow and shareholder value. - Enhance confidence in our financial stewardship. - · Create and maintain the commitment of our customers and employees.
+- Reward contributions and leadership that increase profit, revenue, operating cash flow and shareholder value. - · Enhance confidence in our financial stewardship. - · Create and maintain the commitment of our customers and employees.